Animal Science Specialty - Pre-Veterinary Medicine Track

 - Students will achieve a basic understanding in the different animal science disciplines and be able to apply this knowledge to effectively manage and care for livestock.

-- Students will have experiential learning opportunities with farm animals through routine hands-on laboratories held at the UHH Agricultural Farm Laboratory.
+- Students will have experiential learning opportunities with farm animals through routine hands-on laboratories held at the UH Hilo Agricultural Farm Laboratory.
 When available, field trips to local farms and ranches will also provide learning opportunities with farm animals.
 Students will gain hands-on experience with livestock to help enhance their competitiveness in future studies and careers.

 - Students will use and refine their communication skills in various classes.